List of rivers of Bulgaria

 This is a list of rivers in Bulgaria, organised geographically, taken clockwise from the westernmost tributaries of the Danube drainage.
-Tributaries are listed down the page in an downstream direction, i.e. the first tributary listed is closest to the source, and tributaries of tributaries are treated similarly.
+Tributaries are listed down the page in a downstream direction, i.e. the first tributary listed is closest to the source, and tributaries of tributaries are treated similarly.
 The main stem (or principal) river of a catchment is labelled as (MS), right-bank tributaries are indicated by (R), left-bank tributaries by (L).
 Note that in general usage, the 'right or left bank of a river' refers to the right or left hand bank, as seen when looking downstream.
 The list encompasses most of the main rivers of Bulgaria.
 It includes rivers shared with other countries.
 There is also a list of rivers over 50 km.
 The Bulgarian word for river, река (transliteration reka) is often a part of the river names in the country.

 Overview

 There are 540 rivers in Bulgaria.
 The longest river in Bulgaria is the Danube (2,888 km), which spans most of the country's northern border for a length of 470 km.
 The longest one to run through the country (and also the deepest) is the Maritsa (480 km), while the longest river that runs solely in Bulgaria is the Iskar (368 km).

 The density of rivers is highest in the mountain areas and lowest in Dobrudzha, the Danubian Plain and the Upper Thracian Plain.
 There are two catchment basins: the Black Sea (57% of the territory and 42% of the rivers) and the Aegean Sea (43% of the territory and 58% of the rivers) basins.
 The territory of Bulgaria is 110,994 km^{2}, of which 63,270 km^{2} fall within the Black Sea catchment bason, divided between the Danube (49,950 km^{2}) and Black Sea Coast drainage (13,320 km^{2}), and 47,730 km^{2} fall within the Aegean Sea basin, divided between the Maritsa (34,166 km^{2}), Mesta (2,767 km^{2}) and Struma (10,797 km^{2}) drainage.